insujang/insujang.github.io/_posts/2017-04-03-intel-sgx-protection-mechanism.markdown

 The virtual address of the newly created page is measured ***relatively*** to the start of the enclave's ELRANGE.

-For example, if ELRANGE is set `0x80000000`, the second EPC page to be allocated to this enclave must have the virtual address `0x80001000`.
-(ELRANGE + 4K * ENCLAVEOFFSET).
+For example, if ELRANGE is set `{BASEADDR: 0x80000000, SIZE:0x200000}`, the second EPC page to be allocated to this enclave must have the virtual address `0x80001000`.
+(BASEADDR) + 4K * ENCLAVEOFFSET).

-Then, how ELRANGE is set?
+Then, how `BASEADDR` in ELRANGE is set?

 > Section 5.6.1 Measuring ECREATE